 Stopping Xanax use cold turkey can result in excessive sweating, panic attacks, anxiety, diarrhea, vomiting, and seizures.
 You can die from the withdrawal symptoms of Xanax and should seek medical attention immediately if you are experiencing either an overdose or a withdrawal.

-The Watershed Treatment Program can offer a full medical detoxification of Xanax as well as other prescription pain killers that are stopping you from truly living.
+The Watershed Addiction Treatment Programs can offer a full medical detoxification of Xanax as well as other prescription pain killers that are stopping you from truly living.
 Panic attacks and anxiety disorders can be alleviated through proven methods of therapy and addiction recovery tactics.
-You, or your loved one, do not have to be a slave to Xanax as a means to cure anxiety any longer, there is another way.
+You, or your loved one, do not have to be a slave to Xanax as a means to cure anxiety any longer because there is another way.